webhintio/hint/docs/contributor-guide/contributing/pull-requests.md

 ### Updating the Code

-If we ask you to make code changes, there's no need to close the pull request and create a new one.
-Make your changes, and when you're ready, add your changes into the branch.
+If we ask you to make code changes, there’s no need to close the pull request and create a new one.
+Make your changes, and when you’re ready, add your changes into the branch.

 ```bash